 - Select the parameters to be used for the tSNE calculation.
 If your data is fluorescence-based, make sure to choose only compensated parameters (denoted by the Comp- prefix).

-- Select additional options (optional).
+- Adjust settings (optional).
 Defaults have been provided as a starting point and should be acceptable for many data sets.
-The Opt-SNE algorithm utilized as an automated Learning Configurations is recommended (and selected by default) – This algorithm will automatically set options nicely.
+The Opt-SNE algorithm utilized as an automated Learning Configurations is highly recommended (and selected by default).
+Opt-SNE will use the value in the Iterations setting as a maximum, and halt operation when the algorithm stops improving, saving you time.

 - Initiate the calculation by pressing the “Run” button.
 The algorithm will run on the input population selected, utilizing selected options.
 The Platform will create two new parameters, which are the dimension-reduced outputs from the algorithm.